rakshithrm17/image-shrinker/README.md

 # 📦 Image Shrinker — High-Quality Image Compression (Client-Side Only)

-**Image Shrinker** is a privacy-first, browser-based tool that reduces image file sizes **without losing visual quality** — especially useful for large iPhone photos.
+**Image Shrinker** is a privacy-first, browser-based tool that reduces image file sizes **without losing visual quality** — especially useful for large high quality photo.
 All processing happens **locally inside your device using WebAssembly (WASM)**.

 ✨ **No uploads.
 No servers.
 No tracking.
 Zero data leaves your device.**